-Silk Fox appears to borrow a fair chunk of her character concept and design from Jade Fox's apprentice in Crouching Tiger, Hidden Dragon, as well as a small part of her motivation (at one point, she mentions that she's worried that the Lotus Assassins might convince her to marry one of their number).
+Silk Fox appears to borrow a fair chunk of her character concept and design from Jen in Crouching Tiger, Hidden Dragon, as well as a small part of her motivation (at one point, she mentions that she's worried that Death's Hand might persuade the Emperor to marry her to him).

 In the tea house at Tien's Landing, there's a cook that challenges you to eat some of his meals that will damage one of your stats (depending on the meal) at the end he'll up the challenge and ask you to try a truly disgusting meal, if you don't pass out after eating he asks you to describe it and he says "...and remember, this is for posterity, so please... be honest."

 Social Darwinist: The Closed Fist philosophy in a nutshell, at least according to Word of God.
 Problem is that this usually translate to Jerkass.
 Keep in mind this was before Mass Effect and was probably where they got the idea for Mass Effect's version of the Karma Meter.
 There are sometimes situations in which you can do a Jerkass move or a more Social Darwinist one.
 In the bandit base, you can free a slave (Open Palm), enslave her (former Closed Fist) or tell her to fight for her freedom (latter Closed Fist).

 Statistically Speaking: You can influence aspects of the plot based on certain stats, but you're still not going to get past story-created obstacles.